-The AirLink LX60 is equipped with Ethernet ports that can be enabled or disabled as needed.
-When the ports are disabled, the connected device cannot connect via Ethernet, and ARP queries do not receive responses on the port.
+The AirLink RV50X is equipped with an Ethernet port that can be enabled or disabled as needed.
+When the port is disabled, the connected device cannot connect via Ethernet, and ARP queries do not receive responses on the port.

-Figure 6-7: ACEmanager: LAN > Ethernet
+Figure 5-7: ACEmanager: LAN > Ethernet

 Field Description General Device IP The Ethernet IP address of the AirLink router.
 By default this is set to 192.168.13.31.
 IP Netmask The Netmask given to any Ethernet DHCP client Default is 255.255.255.0.
-DHCP Mode Determines how DHCP operates on the Ethernet interface Options are: Server - The AirLink LX60 acts as a DHCP server for all Ethernet connections.
-Disable - The AirLink LX60 acts as neither a DHCP server or client.
+DHCP Mode Determines how DHCP operates on the Ethernet interface Options are: Server - The AirLink RV50X acts as a DHCP server for all Ethernet connections.
+Disable - The AirLink RV50X acts as neither a DHCP server or client.
 All devices connected to the AirLink router must have a static LAN IP or use PPPoE.
-Auto (default) - When the LX60 is powered on or reboots, it attempts to determine if a DHCP server is present on the Ethernet network.
+Auto (default) - When the RV50X is powered on or reboots, it attempts to determine if a DHCP server is present on the Ethernet network.
 If a DHCP server is found, the router obtains an IP address and it can communicate with AirLink Management Service (ALMS).
-If a DHCP server is not found, the LX60 becomes a DHCP server.
+If a DHCP server is not found, the RV50X becomes a DHCP server.
+When using Auto DHCP, set the Ethernet port as Auto or LAN (not WAN).
+See Mode on page 128.
+For a full-featured auto DHCP, see Ethernet WAN Auto Mode.
+Most of the time you can leave this field set to the default value.
+Relay - DHCP requests are forwarded to, and assigned by, an external DHCP server.
+For more information, see DCHP Relay on page 129.

 Field Description DHCP Relay Server Appears when DHCP Mode is set to Relay.
 Enter the IP address of the DHCP Relay Server.
 Note: DHCP Relay servers must be specified by IP address.
 Specifying by hostname is not supported.
 DHCP Starting IP Ethernet DHCP pool starting IP address Default is 192.168.13.100.
 Note: If only one computer or device is connected directly to the Ethernet port, this is the IP address it is assigned.
 DHCP Ending IP The ending IP address for the Ethernet interface DHCP pool Default is 192.168.13.150.
-Ethernet Port Configuratio n Port Number Ethernet Port number The number of Ethernet ports available varies depending on the router model.
+Ethernet Port Configurat ion Port Number Ethernet Port number The number of Ethernet ports available varies depending on the router model.
 State State of the Ethernet Port (Enable or Disable) Note: When the port is disabled, the device ignores any physical connection to the Ethernet port.